Log in Start free trial β

 script, for example:

-npm install npm-run-all
+npm install --save-dev npm-run-all

 "dev": "run-p next-dev codegen",